peakphp/framework/src/Di/README.md

 ### Definitions (Autowiring disabled)

-For small and medium projects, autowiring can do the job correctly, but as your project grow, you may want have more control over how your objects are instantiated and stored.
+For small and medium projects, autowiring can do the job correctly, but as your project grow, you may want to have more control over your objects creations.

-This can be be done with methods:
+This can be done with methods:

 - ```bind()```
+- ```bindPrototype()```
 - ```bindFactory()```
-- ```bindPrototype()```

 To use definitions with ```create()```, you need to disable autowiring which is enabled by default: